clempinch/attestation-deplacement/README.md

 User info is stored in the local storage of the browser.

 Back-end is only reponsible for file serving.
-No infomration is processed by the back-end.
+No information is processed by the back-end.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).